In Him Ministries:

 11) In Romans 14:5-13, Paul forbids those people who held certain days higher, or with greater esteem than another day (a Sabbath day, Feast Days, and fasting days are all in view), to condemn those who do not (Gentile believers).
 We are not to bind another person’s conscience with commands that are not applicable to the Christian life.
 There are two commands we are to pursue where our Savior gets all the glory, loving God and loving our neighbor.
 When we do those two things we fulfill the law of Christ.

 13) Hebrews 4:1-11 tells us that the rest God wants us to enter is the rest of faith.
-It is not about keeping a day.
-The book of Hebrews is talking about resting in Christ’s offer of salvation freely.
+It is not about keeping a day of the week holy.
+The book of Hebrews is talking about resting in Christ’s offer of salvation.
 The Jewish Christians were warned not to go back to Judaism and leave Christ behind by backsliding or apostatizing (Heb.
 5:11-6:20).
-Trying to keep the Sabbath day as a moral obligation is lapsing back into Judaism and putting yourself back under the law.
+Trying to keep the Sabbath day as a moral obligation is said to be lapsing back into Judaism and putting yourself back under the law.
 Returning to Judaism is described as going back to perdition because only Jesus can save us, not the Old Covenant system of rules and regulations.
 Jesus Christ is the only “source of eternal salvation to all who obey him” (Heb.
-5:7-9).
+5:7-9; cf. Eph.
+2:11-18).

 14) The Apostle Paul warned Christians not to judge other Christians regarding the Sabbaths and Holy days of Judaism (Col. 2:14-17; Rom.
 14:5-12; Eph.
 2:11-16).